 Q. How many shows do you stage?

-A. We normally present 3 plays each year, in January, May and September, the January production often being a pantomime.
-In addition, we often take part in one-act drama festivals across the south of England.
-These tend to be grouped in the spring and autumn, so we might take one play to the spring festivals and another to the autumn ones.
+A. We normally present 3 plays each year, in January, May and September, the January production generally being a pantomime.
+In addition, we regularly take part in one-act drama festivals across the south of England.
+These tend to be grouped around the spring and autumn, so we might take one play to several spring festivals and another to the autumn ones.

 Q. How do you choose a play?